nheinbaugh/ai-built/meta-prompts/supporting-documentation/coding-standards.md

 * UI Components should contain no business logic
 * data models should contain no business logic
 * data models should live in a project with the tag `layer:data`
+* When I need to use strings that are intended for display to a user (or will be reused) I create a constant in a `*.const.ts` file.

 ## User QA
  - Before I attempt to write any code I will always create a QA file for the task that follows this format: